 The natural female figure was merely a starting block for the structure and design that clothing in the ’50s promoted.
 The look was innocent, romantic and glamorous — all which were the typical feminine ideal of the decade.

 The thin waist and extra large skirts were not a new invention in fashion history.
-Dior took inspiration from the mid nineteenth century Victorian age when dress skirts, worn over several layers of hoops and petticoats, had a 160 inch (or more) circumference.
-Skirts this wide required 7-10 years of fabric to make them full enough.
+Dior took inspiration from the mid nineteenth century Victorian Era when dress skirts, worn over several layers of hoops and petticoats, had a 160 inch (or more) circumference.
+Skirts this wide required 7-10 yards of fabric to make them full enough.

 1950s Prom Dresses